WP REST API Integration

 Disabling the ACF REST API system

 It is possible to completely disable WP REST API support, by returning false to the acf/settings/rest_api_enabled filter.
-Doing so overrides any “Show in REST API” settings for your field groups, and completely disable WP REST API support for ACF PRO:
+Doing so overrides any “Show in REST API” settings for your field groups, and completely disable WP REST API support for ACF:

 add_filter( 'acf/settings/rest_api_enabled', '__return_false' );